eng470-s23/copyeng470demosite/images/readme.md

   - Rights: In copyright
   - License and permission: *Licensing aquired from the creator of the account: @uo_lgbtess* © 2023 Instagram from Meta

-*Licensing aquired from the Oregon Daily Emerald*
-Credits: Emerald Media Group/the Daily Emerald
 - File Name: dailyemerald_UO_protesters.png
   - Publisher: Emerald Media Group
   - Date: 2020.10.09